 How to prepare for tick season and protect your pet:

 Preparing your tick season means beginning with preventatives for your pet.
 It’s important to talk to your vet before choosing a treatment to best suit your pet’s needs.
 At Feeds’n Needs, we carry many preventatives, topical treatments (Infestop, Advantix, and Advantage products), oral preventatives, sprays (Zodiac and Atlantick) and many tick accessories (tick removing tools, shampoos, etc.) in-store!
-Ask our Experts for help on your next visit, and remember to always check your pet for ticks!
+Ask our Experts for help regarding tick safety on your next visit, and remember to always check your pet for ticks!

 Store Manager, Sussex NB